How to Create Group and Add User in Ubuntu? [2 Cases]

 How to create a group in Ubuntu?

-You can easily create a group in Ubuntu by using any of the following two commands the addgroup command or the groupadd command.
+You can easily create a group in Ubuntu by using the sudo addgroup <group_name> command.
+You can use your preferred name in the <group_name> portion.

 How to add a user to the root group in Ubuntu?